Robust Permutation Tests in Linear Instrumental Variables Regression: Simulations

 \subsection{Conditional heteroskedasticity}

 The next part of the simulations considers designs with conditional heteroskedasticity.
 The data are generated according to (\ref{SE}) and (\ref{RE}) with

 where $W_{i1}$ is the first element of $W_i$, and similarly to the previous case \begin{enumerate} \item $(W_i^{\prime}, X_{2i}^{\prime}, \upsilon_i, \epsilon_i)^{\prime}\sim t_{5}[0, I_{k+p+1}]$; \item $(W_i^{\prime}, X_{2i}^{\prime}, \upsilon_i, \epsilon_i)^{\prime}\sim N[0, I_{k+p+1}]$. \end{enumerate} The sample size and the number of instruments are $n=100$ and $k\in\{2, 5, 10\}$.
-The results are displayed in Table \ref{hett}-\ref{hett3}.
+The results for $\lambda=4$ are displayed in Tables \ref{hett2}.
 The asymptotic AR test tends to underreject and performs poorly compared to the LM statistic.
 The permutation tests perform better than their asymptotic counterparts in most cases, and on par with the wild bootstrap in the independent case.
 However, when the instruments satisfy the standard exogeneity condition, and there are included exogenous variables, the permutation tests appear to have an edge over the wild bootstrap AR test which overrejects.
 Qualitatively, the same observations made in the homoskedastic case for the rank-based tests are also observed in the heteroskedastic case as the rank-based tests reject by a substantial margin in the dependent case.
+See Supplemental Appendix for additional simulation evidence for the cases $\lambda\in\{0.1, 20\}$.